 The Mexican economy may be, to varying degrees, affected by economic and market conditions in other countries.
 Although economic conditions in other countries may differ significantly from economic conditions in Mexico, investors' reactions to adverse developments in other countries may have an adverse effect on the market value of securities of Mexican issuers.
 In recent years, economic conditions in Mexico have become increasingly correlated to economic conditions in the United States.
-Accordingly, the slow recovery of the economy in the United States, and the uncertainty of the impact it could have on the general economic conditions in Mexico, "adverse effect on our businesses and results of operations.
+Accordingly, a slowdown of the economy in the United States, and the uncertainty of the impact it could have on the general economic conditions in Mexico and the United States could have a significant adverse effect on our businesses and results of operations.
 See "Section 1.3.2.
 Risk Factors-Our Results of Operations Could Be Affected by Economic and Social Conditions in Mexico," and "Section 1.3.3.
 Risk Factors-Risks Related to the United States-Unfavorable General Economic Conditions in the United States Could Negatively Impact Our Financial Performance."
 In addition, economic crises in the United States as well as in Asia, Russia, Brazil, Argentina and other emerging market countries have adversely affected the Mexican economy in the past.